Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Experiments

 \subsection{Benefits of Adaptive Lookahead}

-\paragraph{Superior performance-efficiency trade-off over Fixed Lookahead.} We first compare \textbf{\model} against fixed-$k$ lookahead, where the agent always imagines a constant horizon $k$ at every step.
-We measure compute by the total tokens consumed over an episode, $T=\sum_t\bigl(T^{(t)}(\pi_{\theta})+T^{(t)}(\mathcal{M}_{\phi})\bigr)$, and report a \textbf{Normalized Budget (NB)} defined by:
+\paragraph{Superior performance-efficiency trade-off over Fixed Lookahead.} We first compare \textbf{\model} with fixed-$k$ lookahead, where the agent always imagines a constant horizon $k$.
+We measure computational cost by the total episode tokens $T=\sum_t\bigl(T^{(t)}(\pi_{\theta})+T^{(t)}(\mathcal{M}_{\phi})\bigr)$, and define a \textbf{Normalized Budget (NB)} metric as follows:

-This calculation of the computational budget transforms the average episode tokens $\bar{T}(k)$ to the $[0,1]$ range.
-In subsequent experiments, we set $K_{\max}{=}5$ on the ALFWorld and $K_{\max}{=}8$ on the ScienceWorld benchmark, respectively (see Appendix~\ref{appendix:implement}).